Prodigy (David Alleyne): Dawn of X

 After regaining his powers through Krakoa's resurrection protocols, Prodigy joins a new X-Factor team to investigate suspicious mutant deaths before said resurrection protocols can be utilized on them.
 He and Forge take part in a automobilistic race with Krakoan organic technology.
 He also comforts Wolfsbane (Rahne Sinclair) about the impossibility of resurrecting her and Hrimhari's son Tier.
-He also cameos with other mutants (Frenzy, Storm, Bling, and Nezhno) defending Wakanda against an invasion.
+He also cameos with other mutants (Frenzy, Storm, Bling, and Gentle) defending Wakanda against an invasion.

 In the one-shot Lords of Empyre: Emperor Hulkling, written by Chip Zdarsky and queer author Anthony Oliveira, around Empyre, Marvel's summer 2020 crossover event, Oliveira brings Prodigy and Speed into canon as an out couple, drinking with Hulkling, who claims they "always have exactly one and a half drinks and start making out."

 From the Ashes

 Prodigy teaching in NYX (vol. 2) #1 (July 2024) by artist Francesco Mortarino and colorist Raúl Angulo.

 Prodigy later becomes a professor at Empire State University (ESU), with Kamala Khan and Sophie Cuckoo as students in his "Examinations of Post-Krakoan Diaspora" class.
 Sophie comments that Prodigy is the youngest professor in the university's history and on tenure track.